-Students who complete the requirements for a bachelor of science (BS) degree with a major in nursing will be qualified to apply for the professional nurse licensing examination, the NCLEX-RN.
+Students who complete the requirements for a bachelor of science in nursing (BSN) degree will be qualified to apply for the professional nurse licensing examination, the NCLEX-RN.
 This program for pre-licensure is accredited by the Commission on Collegiate Nursing Education.

 53 semester hours (sh) of required core courses — NURS 2100, 3020, 3030, 3201, 3220, 3240, 3500, 3520, 3540, 4200, 4201, 4202, 4203, 4240, 4500, 4520, 4540, 4550

 Click on the links below for course descriptions of all nursing courses.
 For a complete list of all North Park's programs and course offerings, review the academic catalog.

 NURS 0500 – eLearning-Prepare for Success

 NURS 2100 – Survey of Professional Nursing and Health Care

 NURS 2150 – Math for the Nurse Generalist